 The national drink of both Peru and Chile and both countries lay claim to the origins of the Pisco Sour and indeed the spirit it is made from – something we explore in the Pisco Wars, but as I explain below the earliest known Pisco Sour recipe is of Peruvian origin.

 All the Peruvian bartenders I've met blend rather than shake their Pisco Sours.
-Indeed, it is a brilliant blended cocktail and if you want to try this method then add a touch more sugar to my shaken Pisco Sour recipe and blend with a half scoop of crushed ice.
+Indeed, it is a brilliant blended cocktail and if you want to try this method then add a touch more sugar to my shaken Pisco Sour recipe and blend with a small scoop of crushed ice.
 However, I prefer my Pisco Sours shaken.

 While some like to omit the egg white, like most sours it's better made with, although half the white of a small fresh egg white is plenty.
-I'm an advocate of sugar syrup over caster sugar in most cocktails, the Pisco Sour included, but there are plenty of misguided folks who'd argue to the contrary.
+Sugar syrup is easier than caster sugar in most cocktails, the Pisco Sour included, but if not using syrup then be sure to grint your sugar crystals to a powder to help it dissolve.

 More worthy of debate is the choice of pisco.
 My Peruvian friends favour pisco made from the Quebranta grape or even acholado (a blend of varieties).
 However, I prefer to use Peruvian pisco made from the more aromatic Italia grape, preferably mosto verde Italia pisco.

 Convention has it that the Pisco Sour is garnished with three drops of bitters dropped symmetrically onto its foaming head.
 This not only adds to the visual appearance, but the aroma of the bitters also helps mask the wet dog-like smell of egg white.
 Angostura Aromatic Bitters are fine but for authenticity consider using Peruvian Amargo Chuncho bitters which are based on various Amazonian barks and herbs.
 Some also dust the surface of the drink, or the rim of the glass, with cinnamon.

 Somewhat controversially, if the use of Italia pisco were not enough, I also like to add a dash of orange flower water to my Pisco Sours.
 I also tend to serve them straight-up in a frozen heavy-bottomed old-fashioned glass to help retain the drink's cold temperature but a frozen coupe also works well.